On a robust risk measurement approach for capital determination errors minimization: Empirical illustration

 Regarding our sub-samples, we maintain the results, but some discrepancies arise.
 We observe in the first sub-sample that log-returns have a positive tendency with high volatility.
-However, risk measures exhibit smaller and less volatile values, in relation whole sample.
+However, risk measures exhibit smaller and less volatile values, in relation to the whole sample.
 Aggregated costs are higher compared to second sub-sample.
-This pattern links to the yield rates, with larger values for this period and a stable evolution.
+This pattern links to the yield rates, with larger values for this period and stable evolution.
 In the second sub-sample, we inverse all the patterns.
-Again, the yield rates seem to be the major determinative factor.
-As regards the performance of the measures, in relation to Cost and Cost$^c$, with the exception of EL and MSD computed under dual set, our risk measures have the best results.
-Regarding Cost$^b$, we obtain the lower aggregate costs by $R_{\rho}^b$, as expected, and we achieve the highest aggregate costs, in general, by $R_{\rho}^c$.
-In summary, these results corroborate with the whole sample, evidencing that our risk measures lead to more parsimonious and less costly capital determinations in relation to risk measures recommended by regulatory agencies and measures proposed for a purpose similar to ours.
+Again, the yield rates seem to be the major determining factor.